MLSAKIIT/NoteMind/README.md

 ## Introduction

 **Project Overview**:
-NoteMind is a Flutter application that allows users to take notes, both typed and handwritten, and visually organize their thoughts using a mind map.
+NoteMind is a Flutter application that allows users to take notes, both typed and handwritten, visually organize their thoughts using mind maps, and collaborate with other users to work together.
 This application is designed for students, professionals, and anyone looking to improve their productivity and organization.

 ## Technologies Used